dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/content/setup-and-commands.md

 You can use several commands to tell Dabbu what you want to do.
 Read on to know more about how to use them.

+Also, if you run into any problems while installing or using Dabbu CLI, feel free to ask [here](https://github.com/dabbu-knowledge-platform/cli/discussions/categories/q-a).
+We'll only be glad to help :)

 ## Using commands

 ### The prompt